 Creating and communicating best customer values can increase the number of customers.
 The steps taken and resources utilized to maintain existing customers and get new customers fall under marketing management.
 The scope is quite large because it not only consists of developing a product, but also retaining it.
 The term marketing management has many definitions.
 It actually depends on individual firms and how the marketing department functions and activities of other departments like operations finance, pricing and sales.

 Before deciding about a marketing strategy, the company must do an in-depth study about their business, and the market.
 This is where marketing management merges with strategic planning.
 Usually the marketing strategies are of three types, customer analysis, company analysis and competitor analysis.
 Using the customer analysis, the market is broken down into different types of customers.
 The marketing management realizes the characteristics and other variables of each group.
 They are geographical location, demographic, customer behavior pattern and need.
 Like a group of people can be recognized who can be less price sensitive, purchases often and are growing.
 Such groups can be worked on by heavy investments as they are worth the money and time.
 They cannot only retain such customers and make new customers in this group but they can go to the very extent of turning back customers who don’t belong to this group.
 Understanding the needs makes customer’s expectations to be met per their satisfaction, better than the competitors, which will lead to higher sales and obvious profit.

-The marketing management to do marketing analysis carries out marketing research.
-The most common of such researches are qualitative marketing research, quantitative marketing research, experimental techniques and observational techniques.
+The marketing management team do marketing analysis via marketing research.
+The most common types of such research is qualitative marketing research, experimental techniques and observational techniques.

-After all the studies and researches are conducted, it’s easier for the marketing manager to make strategic decisions and they then can design a marketing strategy to increase the profits and revenues of their company.
+Once all of the above has been completed it is easier for the marketing manager to make strategic decisions and they then can design a marketing strategy to increase the profits and revenues of their company.
 The other goals can be profit over the long run, market share, and revenue growth.